-Join Derrick Story for an in-depth discussion in this video Converting your iPhoto or Aperture library into Photos, part of Up and Running with Photos for OS X.
+Join Derrick Story for an in-depth discussion in this video Converting your iPhoto or Aperture library into Photos, part of Learning Photos for OS X.

 - This movie is for those of you who have used iPhoto or Aperture in the past and maybe want to convert a library or two to Photos for OS X. If this doesn't apply to you, guess what?
 You get to move on to the next movie and play with something else.
 For those of you that have been Aperture and iPhoto users, though, let's talk about converting a library to a Photos for OS X library.
 Now I have one such library right here.
 Because of the unified library system libraries for both Aperture and iPhoto are essentially the same so it doesn't make any difference which app this library originated in, between those two.

 So I have this library here.
 If I were to double click on it, it would open in Aperture.
 Well, we don't want that.
 We want this library to open in Photos for OS X. There's a couple ways to convert it.
 I'll show you one.
 I'm just gonna hold down the control key, click on this, and the Open With command will work.
 It'll convert the library and open it for Photos for OS X. That's not the way we're gonna do right now because I wanna walk you through the other way because it's more versatile and has other benefits.

 So we won't do that.
 We're just gonna go over to our Photos.app.
 I'm gonna hold down the option key and I'm gonna double click on it.
 This is what I wanted to show you.
 This Choose Library menu that you get by holding down the option key and launching the Photos for OS X app.
 So, anything that can be opened by Photos will show up here in this dialog box and if you have external drives connected with libraries on it they'll show up here also.